 The company is taking an aggressive stance toward the expansion of its business through M&A. On August 16, 2018, the company acquired an e-commerce business from unlisted firm Hamons, Inc., and thereafter established Mamachu.
 WOW WORLD is operating its own independent e-commerce operations while also attempting to leverage these operations as an opportunity to conduct research that will provide ideas for future product development.
 On August 18, 2020, the company announced that it would include Connecty Inc. in its group by acquiring its unlisted parent company, Connecty Holding.
 The acquisition aims to reinforce the company’s core businesses.

 With the completion of the current medium-term business plan (from FY03/18 to FY03/20), the company plans to announce a new medium-term plan on May 14, 2020.
-By collaborating with Japan Growth Investments Alliance, Inc., it will cultivate existing businesses and incubate new pillars of business.
-On May 11, 2021, the company raised its objectives for the concluding year, FY03/23, from JPY2.6bn to JPY3.8bn for revenue and from JPY800mn to JPY1.1bn for EBITDA.
-These revisions reflect the addition of Connecty Inc. from October 2020 as well as stronger than anticipated growth in could service due to increased demand for digitalization as a result of the COVID-19 pandemic.
+By collaborating with Japan Growth Investments Alliance, Inc., the company is following its policy of cultivating its existing businesses and incubating new pillars of business.

 WOW WORLD’s strengths are its customized cloud-based services (the only emailing software company in Japan with such a product offering), wide range of support related to emailing software, and high name recognition that allows clients to seek out its products.
 Its weaknesses are the tendency for its key products to interfere with future breakthroughs, limited growth speed in the Applications segment (the Enterprise Software segment starting from the beginning of FY03/22), and overdependence on certain products in its portfolio.
 (See the Strengths and weaknesses section for details.)